dailymotion/oplog/README.md

 …
 ```

-### Full Sync
+### Initial Replication

-If required, a full sync can be performed before streaming live updates.
-To perform a full sync, pass `0` as `Last-Event-ID`.
-Numeric event ids with lesser than 24 digits are considered as a sync id, which represent a milliseconds UNIX timestamp.
-By passing a millisecond timestamp, you are asking for syncing any objects that have been modified after this date.
-Passing `0` thus ensures every objects will be synced.
+If required, an initial replication with all (still active) objects can be performed before streaming live updates.
+To perform an initial replication, pass `0` as `Last-Event-ID`.
+Numeric event ids with lesser than 24 digits are considered as a replication id, which represent a milliseconds UNIX timestamp.
+By passing a millisecond timestamp, you are asking for replicating any objects that have been modified after this date.
+Passing `0` thus ensures every objects will be replicated.

-If a full sync is interrupted during the transfer, the same mechanism as for live events will be used.
-Once sync is done, the stream will automatically switch to live events stream so your component is ensured not to miss any updates.
+If an initial replication is interrupted during the transfer, the same mechanism as for live events will be used.
+Once replication is done, the stream will automatically switch to live events stream so your component is ensured not to miss any updates.

 ## Status Endpoint